amacaluso/Quantum-Ensemble-for-Classification/README.md

 The code is organised in two parts:

-- IPython notebooks cover point *(i)* implementing all the experiments in Section 4.1 and 4.2.
+- The IPython notebooks cover point *(i)* implementing all the experiments in Section 4.1 and 4.2.
 Also, they cover all the technical details about the quantum cosine classifier and the generation of multiple independent trajectories in superposition,

-- python scripts *quantum_cosine_classifier.py* and *quantum_ensemble*, instead, cover point *(ii)* and implement the experiments of Section 4.3 where it is shown that the quantum ensemble always outperforms the single classifier and  has lower variance
+- The python scripts *quantum_cosine_classifier.py* and *quantum_ensemble*, instead, cover point *(ii)* and implement the experiments of Section 4.3 where it is shown that the quantum ensemble always outperforms the single classifier and  has lower variance

 The script *Utils.py* is used to import the needed packages and all of the custom